18Angzarr/18angzarr.github.io/README.md

 # 18angzarr.github.io
 ⍼
 This is my website I guess.
-It hosts my games and stuff.
+It hosts my games.